-Yet to speak of the whole world as metaphor is still to stick to the contents of the mind Wallace Stevens
+Yet to speak of the whole world as metaphor is still to stick to the contents of the mind.

 Known for her subtle and elegant work employing a variety of media, Hirst's art is perhaps best described as an exploration of serendipity that can occur in unintended and unexpected places.
 Her sources may be particular objects or certain words whose meaning she may subtly shift by manipulation or juxtaposition.
 Hirst's output is multifarious, including drawing, sculpture, etched glass, collage, printed text and photography.
-While avoiding simple categorisation, Hirst's art is always characterised by a measured stance and sensitivity towards materials that has been present since she graduated in the late 1980s.
+While avoiding simple categorisation, Hirst's art is always characterised by a measured stance and sensitivity towards materials.
 Of her generation Hirst has remained one of the most consistent and discerning.

 Penny Sexton, Curator